 1. At least two (2) business days prior to digging, contact Underground Service Alert (USA).

 2. Once you make that call, any utilities that have underground facilities near your dig site will come out and mark their locations.
 Keep those marks visible throughout your project.
 If they become obscured, call 811 again for a remarking.

 3. Dig carefully.
 When you get within two (2) feet of a marked pipeline location, put away the machinery and finish the work by hand.
 If you inadvertently hit, scrape or damage a pipeline or related equipment, call 811.
 If you hear hissing or smell gas, get away, keep others away, and call 911.
 Then call SMUD's Gas Control Center at 1-800-877-7683.

 Because we have such a large service area, we appreciate that our customers keep watch in the community.
 Outlined below are the areas our Security Operations Team needs your help with most.

 If you are the victim of power theft, you may end up paying for stolen power.
-This crime can also lead to injury or death to the perpetrator.
-And at SMUD, our customers are our owners, so we all have a stake in preventing power theft.

 What to do

 - Get a description of the individual(s) involved including: height, weight, clothing, etc.

 - Get a vehicle description with a license plate number.

 - Do not try to detain or apprehend anybody.